 There were sounds of horses galloping and pulling the heavily laden carts.
 Voices could be heard everywhere and talking mostly of diamond strike.
 It was at Klipdrift.
 Diamond strike became the talk of the town.

 Jamie and Banda were on the beach picking up the biggest diamonds they could find and hastily put them inside a big bag.
 The footsteps of guards and dogs barking were in a distant.
 Then, there was a thick fog and everything was blanketed inside it.
-To walk through it was a struggle and not knowing where it led to; may be to one of the land mines.
+To walk through it was a struggle for not knowing where it led to; may be to one of the land mines.

 I heard a growling sound right behind me and in an instant I felt something razor sharp cutting through my left leg.
 I shouted in pain and the only thing I heard before passing out was "Kruger-Brent."

-As if I had just got out safely from the fog, I looked around and right there on my right hand was "Sidney Sheldon's Master of The Game."
+As if I had just got out safely from the fog, I looked around and right here on my right hand was "Sidney Sheldon's Master of The Game."
 This was the "diamond" I was holding on the last past hours.
 I was so engrossed reading this novel until I fell asleep and dreamed of the diamond rush at Klipdrift, South Africa way back in 1883.

 Sidney Sheldon is one of my favorite authors, thus purchasing his books is a-must for me.